profile-sh/docs/projects/gh_workflows_project.md

 Exercise: Create a workflow to call the above reusable workflow and action.

-- create a workflow w06_secrets_vars.yml in the repo call-reuasble-workflows.
+- create a workflow w06_secrets_vars.yml in the repo call-reusable-workflows.
 - paste the following content in it and commit:

 {% raw %}